 - Extend your hips and knees and simultaneously pull the kettlebell to the middle of your chest, raising your elbows.
-Reverse the movement, making sure to keep your core tight and back flat.
+Reverse the movement, keeping your core tight and back flat.
 That’s one rep.

 Toes to Kettlebell

-This kettlebell exercise for runners isn’t easy, either, but it works your core like nobody’s business.
+This kettlebell exercise for runners isn’t easy, but it works your core like nobody’s business.

 - Lay on your back with your arms stretched above your head on the floor, holding on to a kettlebell, and your legs stretched out.
 Keep your feet relaxed and your knees unlocked.

-- Keeping your legs straight, slowly raise them over your head to touch your toes to the handle of the kettlebell.
-It’s okay if your toes don’t make contact with the handle of the kettlebell.
+- Keep your legs straight, and slowly raise them over your head to touch your toes to the kettlebell’s handle.
+It’s okay if your toes don’t make contact with the kettlebell’s handle.
 Keep your core engaged and your back as flat as possible on the floor.

 - Bring your legs back to the starting position.
 That’s one rep.

 If you’re new to kettlebell swings, do Russian swings, where you only swing the kettlebell to eye level.
-If you’re more advanced, you can do full American swings and bring the kettlebell over your head.
-This kettlebell exercise works your legs, core, glutes – and helps with your posture.
+You can do full American swings and bring the kettlebell over your head if you’re more advanced.
+This kettlebell exercise works your legs, core, and glutes – and helps with your posture.
 Remember to brace your core and squeeze your glutes as you bring the kettlebell up!

 - Start with your feet about

-- Bring the kettlebell back down exactly the same way you brought it up, keeping your core tight and your shoulders retracted.
+- Bring the kettlebell back down the same way you brought it up, keeping your core tight and your shoulders retracting.